J. S. Verma

 Jagdish Sharan Verma (18 January 1933 – 22 April 2013) was an Indian jurist who served as the 27th Chief Justice of India from 25 March 1997 to 18 January 1998.
-He was the chairman of National Human Rights Commission from 1999 to 2003, and chairman of the Justice Verma Committee Report on Amendments to Criminal Law after the 2012 Delhi gang rape case.
+He was the chairman of the National Human Rights Commission from 1999 to 2003, and chairman of the Justice Verma Committee Report on Amendments to Criminal Law after the 2012 Delhi gang rape case.
 He remains one of India's most highly regarded Chief Justices and eminent jurists in its history.

 He was known for his judicial innovation through landmark judgements, which made him "the face of judicial activism" in India.
 His decisions were credited with the forging of powerful new judicial tools such as continuing mandamus, and the expanded protection of fundamental rights as in the Vishaka Judgement.
 Alongside judicial activism and fundamental rights protection, he was strongly associated with women's empowerment, probity in public life, judicial accountability, as well as enhancing social justice.

+As Chief Justice of India, he also administered oath of office to 10th President of India K. R. Narayanan.

 Early life, education and family

-Jagdish Sharan Verma was born in a Kayastha Family in Satna, Madhya Pradesh.
+Jagdish Sharan Verma was born in a Kayastha family in Satna, Madhya Pradesh.
 He had six brothers and three sisters.
 He completed his early education at Venkat High School in Satna (Govt.
 Venkat H.S.
 Excellence School No.1, Satna), followed by Government Jubilee Intercollege, Lucknow.
 He graduated from the University of Allahabad with a B.Sc. and LL.B.

 He had two daughters with his wife, Pushpa.

 High Court

 Verma began his legal career in 1955, and enrolled as an advocate in the Madhya Pradesh High Court in August 1959.
-He was appointed the judge there in June 1972.
-In the following year, he delivered a judgement arguing that a juvenile convicted of murder ought to be tried under separate procedures from an adult.
+He was appointed as a judge there in June 1972.
+In the following year, he delivered a judgment arguing that a juvenile convicted of murder ought to be tried under separate procedures from an adult.
 This went on to form the basis for the Juvenile Justice Act in 1986.

-After the declaration of state of emergency in India, he was one of the first judges to reject the government's proclamation that emergency took precedence over rights to life and liberty.
+After the declaration of state of emergency in India, he was one of the first judges to reject the government's proclamation that the emergency took precedence over rights to life and liberty.
 Before the Supreme Court stopped High Courts from entertaining habeas corpus petitions, Verma "stood out" as one of the few high court judges who released detainees arrested under the Maintenance of Internal Security Act.

 He became Chief Justice of Madhya Pradesh High Court in June 1985 and also served as Chief Justice of Rajasthan High Court from September 1986 until his elevation to the Supreme Court in June 1989.
 He acted as the Governor of Rajasthan twice between 1986 and 1989.

 Supreme Court

 In June 1989, he was appointed Judge of the Supreme Court of India, and became Chief Justice of India in January 1998.
 During his time in the Supreme Court, Justice Verma gave numerous landmark judgments.
+Over the course of his Supreme Court tenure, Verma authored 149 judgments and sat on 639 benches.